JackxTong/JackxTong.github.io/_posts/2024-08-02-Deepwok Lab-en.md

 subtitle:   UROP at Deepwok Lab Imperial College
 date:       2024-09-01
 author:     TX
-header-img: img/post-bg-desk.jpg
+header-img: img/Queens-tower.png
 catalog: true
 lang: en
 tags:
     - Pytorch
     - LLM
-    - Azure
-    - AWS
-    - OpenAI
     - Machine Learning
     - Internship
 ---
+### TimeLine
+Apr - Sep 2024

 ### Project Overview
 DNA language models apply techniques from natural language processing (NLP) to model biological sequences, treating DNA as a "language" to capture patterns, structures, and functional elements in genomic data.
 These models aim to understand and predict biological phenomena by encoding DNA sequences in a format that machine learning models can use.